roadelou/compass/README.md

 pip3 install .
 ```

+A [PyPi package](https://pypi.org/project/roadelou-compass/) is also available for the compiler, and it can be installed with `pip3 install roadelou_compass` :tada:

 # Usage

 Once the compiler is installed, it can be used from the terminal through the `compass` command.
 Basic usage is :arrow_down_small: